 For dogs, allergens can initially trigger an acute allergic reaction resulting in itchy and sensitive skin, e.g., dogs with a flea allergy.
 When diagnosing canine allergic dermatitis conditions, many veterinarians will use a tiered approach to explore potential triggers.
 If the problem is more generalized, blood tests can be done to test for environmental and dog food allergies.

 There are several treatments for dermatitis in dogs, including antibiotics and steroids, for the itch, the ooze and the skin damage.
 But often these treatments result in only temporary relief, which can be frustrating for your pup and dog parents.
-The key is to get to the root cause and rebalance your dog's immune response.
+The key is to get to the root cause and adjust your dog's immune response.

 How does the gut microbiome influence inflammation and allergies in dogs?